 The Clyde Ferguson Award honors an outstanding law teacher, who, in the course of his or her career, has achieved excellence in the areas of public service, teaching, and scholarship, particularly law teachers who have provided support, encouragement and mentoring to colleagues, students and aspiring legal educators.
 The Derrick Bell Award honors a junior faculty member who, through activism, mentoring, colleagueship, teaching or scholarship, has made an extraordinary contribution to legal education, the legal system, or social justice.

 The award recognizes innovative contributions to the inclusion of LGBTQ+ people in the legal academy and profession more broadly.
 The Section especially seeks nominations that focus on the inclusion of LGBTQ+ students, before, during, and after their legal education.
+The Section will give two awards, one individual award and one institutional / program award.

 The ABF William H. Neukom Fellows Research Chair in Diversity and Law is a year-long visiting position.
 The Neukom Chair is an outstanding scholar with a distinguished record of scholarship in law and the social sciences who conducts empirical research on diversity and law, broadly conceived.